unlikelycreator/FullStack_Mainframe/Introduction_to_Mainframe.md

 # Overview of Mainframe features

 - Reliability:
-      o Mainframe has ability to correct its error in its hardware components. o Meantime Failure is 40 years.
-Thus mainframe can run years without any error. o Examples ATM's run 24/7.
+      - Mainframe has ability to correct its error in its hardware components.
+      - Meantime Failure is 40 years.
+Thus mainframe can run years without any error.
+      - Examples ATM's run 24/7.
 Give correct output for each user long period of time.
 - Availability:
-      o Mainframe can recover from tailed component withou any impact on running system.
+      - Mainframe can recover from tailed component withou any impact on running system.
       Thus system keeps operating system in the case of component tailure.
-      o Mainframe companies boost of 99.999% of availability.
+      - Mainframe companies boost of 99.999% of availability.
 - Serviceability:
       Mainframe determine the reason why the failure occur so it can be repaired easily and maintained.
       This Called RAS(Reliability, Availability, Serviceability)
       together.
 - Scalability:
-      o The computation power can be scaled based on business requirement.
+      - The computation power can be scaled based on business requirement.
-      o More processor can be added without shutting down the system.
+      - More processor can be added without shutting down the system.
 - Compatibility:
-      o They have ability to run applications successfully on different models of system.
+      - They have ability to run applications successfully on different models of system.
       Program written on old system can run on the new system.
-      O When compatibility will be unavoidable users will be informed in adyanced.
+      - When compatibility will be unavoidable users will be informed in adyanced.